szhang0604/hw2/README.md

 # hw2
-a repo meant to host hw 2 of STOR 390 moral machine learning
+A repository meant to host Homework 2 of STOR 390: Moral Machine Learning.